 Less is more

-This version is smaller than ever, just 10 pages that define Scrum.
+This version is smaller than ever with just 10 pages that define Scrum.
 More practices have been removed to create even more space for experimentation and self-management.
-And some references to IT work have been removed to make it more accessible and applicable for a wider audience
+And some references to IT work disappeared to make it more accessible and applicable for a wider audience

 Scrum Team with accountabilities

 There is only one team and that is the Scrum Team.
-And the roles have disappeared and are replaced by three sets of acountabilities:
+And the roles are no longer in the Scrum Guide 2020.
+Instead, they are replaced by three sets of accountabilities:

 - Product Owner